 Past COE Hall of Fame Honorees

 COE Hall of Fame recognizes long-standing achievement or sustained impact in the field of education connected to the mission and vision of the college.
-We encourage you to learn more about our inductees, and to review the criteria for induction into the Hall of Fame.
+We encourage you to learn more about our inductees and review the induction criteria for the Hall of Fame.

 2014 Hall of Fame